Install Lokka

 -

-Now you can start quering your Microsoft tenant using the Lokka agent tool.
+Now you can start querying your Microsoft tenant using the Lokka agent tool.

 -